allanbregola/AllanBregola/README.md

 - Building toolkits and resources to support clinicians starting in research.
 - Exploring AI and ML applications to improve research delivery (site set-up, monitoring, auditing, close-down, archiving).
 - Advancing my skills in clinical data science and statistics to guide decisions in the R&D industry.
-- Supporting new people in developing their research skills (study design, data analyses, publication).
+- Supporting new starters in developing their research skills (study design, data analysis, publication).
+- Academic and clinical supervisor for Master's students -  University of Exeter and University of Shenfield (UK)
 - Peer-reviewer for scientific journals (e.g. Elsevier, Springer Nature, Taylor & Francis, Sage, Frontiers, Cambridge University Press, Oxford University Press).

 - ## 🏅 Qualifications & Certifications